nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![SourceQuantityDistributionStatistics](images/SourceQuantityDistributionStatistics.png)

-### Generating a csv file that contains all stocks: `print`
-Generates a csv file that contains all stocks.
-Users may want to sort the stock using `sort` command to sort the stock in their preferred format before converting it into the csv file.

-#### Format:
-`print`

 ### Saving data
 Data generated in Warenager (all stocks in inventory in json) is automatically saved to `[root directory]/data/stockbook.json` when any of these commands is executed: